unosquare/ffmediaelement/README.md

 Here is a quick guide on how to get started.
 1. Open Visual Studio (v2019 preview recommended), and create a new WPF Application.
 Target Framework must be 4.6.1 or above, or .Net Core 3.0 or above.
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
 3. You need FFmpeg **shared** binaries (64 or 32 bit, depending on your app's target architecture).
-Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/).
+Build your own or download a compatible build from [FFmpeg Windows Downloads](https://ffmpeg.org/download.html).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
 Copy all those files to a folder such as `c:\ffmpeg`
 5. Within you application's startup code (`Main` method), set `Unosquare.FFME.Library.FFmpegDirectory = @"c:\ffmpeg";`.
 6. Use the FFME `MediaElement` control as any other WPF control.